-Shari attended a Conservative Synagogue.
-From my limited exposure, that was REALLY religious, hence the “expert” status.
-She listened closely to me and as it turned out she understood better than I did what was attracting me.
+Shari listened closely and as it turned out she understood better than I did what was attracting me.
 To this day I am grateful to her for tuning in and putting aside her own predilections.
 Shari told me that I was looking for something more of a Kabbalistic nature.
 She could have said Mackerism for all I knew.
 (I just made Mackerism up).

 Where do you find this?
 Kabbalah didn’t sound like something I could find in the Washington, D.C., Virginia, Maryland area.
 Uh oh.
 Do I have to go to California to find it?